Student Body Association

 If you would like to request money for travel expenses and organizational events, feel free to follow our simple Budgetary Guidelines:

 1. The organization must be registered with the Office of Student Life in order to apply for funding.
-If it is not, email Molly Ross.
+If it is not, email Ryan Upshaw.
 Disregard this if you are applying for student travel funds.

 3. Once your form is received, you will meet with the SBA finance committee to discuss what exactly the requested funds will be used for (note that more detailed requests normally receive more money).